Goosenator123/goosenator123.github.io/README.md

 ### CodeGuide

 CodeGuide is an intricately crafted documentation hub for HTML, CSS, Python, JavaScript, and C++.
 Immerse yourself in the vast knowledge presented on our user-friendly platform, enhanced by a streamlined navigation bar featuring dropdowns designed using CSS class selectors.
 Explore the depths of each language's intricacies with ease in a visually appealing design, where SVG files are utilized for customization.

+### CareerOverflow

+A submission for BrebeufHackathon.
+Currently unfinished.

+### RockPaperScissors

+STC